Pr\"ufer algebraic spaces: Introduction

-The main aims of this paper are to study Pr\"ufer algebraic spaces that naturally generalize spectra of Pr\"ufer rings, and pushouts of algebraic spaces that naturally generalize composition of valuations and Ferrand's pincements of schemes.
-As a particular case of Pr\"ufer spaces we introduce valuation algebraic spaces, and use them to establish valuative criteria of properness and separatedness that sharpen the standard criteria.

-This is the first in a series of two papers concerned with generalizing the results and methods of \cite{temrz} to algebraic spaces.
-In particular, in the sequel paper \cite{nag} we will introduce a version of Riemann-Zariski spaces ({\em RZ spaces}), and will prove Nagata compactification theorem for algebraic spaces.
-We hope that the same method will apply with minor changes to representable morphisms between stacks, and may also be useful in studying non-representable morphisms, but this is planned to be our future joint research with D. Rydh.
-Our current aim is to sharpen the method of \cite{temrz} in the relatively simple context of algebraic spaces.
+This is the first in a series of two papers devoted to the study of relative birational geometry, Riemann-Zariski spaces ({\em RZ spaces}), and Nagata's compactification theorem for algebraic spaces.
+We generalize the ideas and methods of \cite{temrz} to the category of algebraic spaces, and hope that similar techniques will apply to representable morphisms of stacks, and may also be useful for studying non-representable morphisms.
+Our current aim is to sharpen the methods in the relatively simple context of algebraic spaces.

 Valuation rings and their spectra, that we call {\em valuation schemes}, play an important role in the theory of RZ spaces in general, and in \cite{temrz} in particular.
 One reason for this is that valuation schemes are atomic objects for the topology of modifications of integral schemes, namely valuation schemes are precisely the integral local schemes that do not possess non-trivial modifications.
-In order to extend the method of \cite{temrz}, we study the analogous objects in the category of algebraic spaces.
-In particular, we use {\em valuation algebraic spaces} to establish valuative criteria of properness and separatedness that refine the usual criteria with valuation schemes, and we establish for them certain pushout constructions that generalize the usual composition of valuations.
-Both tasks could be done in a rather ad hoc manner, similarly to \cite[\S3.2]{temrz} and \cite[\S2.3]{temrz}, respectively.
-However, in our research we discovered that most of results concerning valuation algebraic spaces and their pushouts hold more generally for the classes of Pr\"ufer algebraic spaces and Ferrand's pushouts, as we explain below.
-Both objects seem to be interesting on their own, so we devote the entire paper to their study far beyond what will be used in \cite{nag}.
+In the category of algebraic spaces one often passes to \'etale covers, hence it is more natural to work with semi-local analogs of valuation schemes, or more generally with {\em Pr\"ufer spaces}.